 Our success depends substantially upon the retention of our existing customers and attracting new customers.
 We may not be able to retain our existing customers or attract new customers if we are unable to provide solutions or services that our existing or prospective customers believe enable them to achieve improved efficiencies and cost-effectiveness.
 Our success in retaining and attracting customers will also depend, in part, on our ability to be responsive to pricing pressures and changing business models.
 To remain competitive in the healthcare services markets, we must continuously upgrade our existing solutions, and develop and introduce new solutions on a timely basis.
 Future advances in the healthcare services market could lead to new products or services that are competitive with our solutions, resulting in pricing pressure or rendering our solutions obsolete or not competitive.
 We also may not be able to retain or attract customers if our solutions contain errors or otherwise fail to perform properly if our pricing structure is not competitive or if we are unable to renegotiate our customer contracts upon expiration.
-If we are unable to maintain our customer retention rates, or if we are unable to attract new customers, our business, results of operations or financial condition could be adversely impacted.
+If we are unable to attract new customers, our business, results of operations or financial condition could be adversely impacted.